 The logic is in hw/i386/pc_piix.c and always was.

 If we do this, we can take the time with designing the proper fix for winXP - this just shows that pci-info is the right approach.

 This only proves that you can fix the bug introduced by adding pci-info.

-Current seabios which completely ignores pci-info works equally well
+Current seabios which completely ignores pci-info works equally well with WinXP.

 It doesn't really, and the issue is not WinXP.